misc-courses/web-cs105-f24/content/lectures/lecture0-intro.md

 L = \frac{1}{2} \rho v^2 S C_L
 $$

-I'm changing the thing... and it is not really watching
+I'm changing the thing... and it is not really watching, but that's okay

 <hidden message="Click to see">